splynx/docs/files/en/networking/bandwidth_management/capped_plans/capped_plans.md

 * **Auto top-up action** - inform the customer about applied auto top-up.

 Click on the `Add notification` button to add a new notification or `Load notifications from another tariff` to load previously created notifications from another tariff plan.

-## Difference between auto top-ups and compensate overusage

-### Auto top-ups:

-* If the customer reached top-ups limit (*Amount* field), Splynx won't apply any new top-ups for this customer (option *Auto top-up trigger value* won't be used);

-* The auto top-up feature won't cover overusage.
-Overused data will be free for this customer.
-For example if customer has a CAP limit 1GB, but due to some reasons this customer has used 1.2GB - the service will be blocked.
-Once it's blocked system applies an auto top-up 100MB so customer could use some internet.
-After this the customer will be able to use 100MB but that 200MB of overusage will be free;

-* The system can apply a top-up only 1 time per 5 minutes.

-### Compensate overusage

-* This option *Compensate for over-usage with a top-up* can ignore max amount of auto top-ups per month if the overusage is more than *Auto top-up trigger value*;

-* This option will cover overusage.
-Overused data won't be free for this customer.
-For example if customer has a CAP limit 1GB, but due to some reasons this customer has used 1.2GB - the service will be blocked.
-Once it's blocked system will do a compensate with step 10MB ( 200MB of overusage = 20 x 10MB top-ups ).
-Each top-up will be added to the invoice so customer will pay for 200MB overused data;

 ## Preview and test configuration